 Tax withholding and tax reporting

 In general, distributions from a traditional IRA are taxable in the year you receive them.
-You will receive Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., each year which will report your total distribution amount, taxable amount, and any tax withholding taken.
-Form 1099-R will not specify that this was an RMD distribution.
+You will receive Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., which reports your total distribution amount, taxable amount, and any tax withholding taken.
+However, the IRS Form 1099-R you receive will not specify that this was an RMD distribution.

 Consult a qualified tax professional to understand your individual tax liability.

 Your tax advisor can help you determine the amount of withholding applicable for your specific situation.
 Ameriprise customer service representatives do not offer tax advice, such as your appropriate withholding amount.

 Qualified Charitable Distributions

 A qualified charitable distribution (QCD) is generally a nontaxable distribution made directly by the trustee of your IRA (other than a SEP or SIMPLE IRA) to an organization eligible to receive tax-deductible contributions.
 You must be at least age 70.5 when the distribution was made.